 Let's talk about foreclosures.
-The Gazette recently reported that 1 in every 369 properties in Montgomery County is in foreclosure.
-It sounds shocking, but that's about 1/3 of 1% of the residences in our County.
-That's very low, not high, but the headline screams "foreclosure."
 In mid-June, the Post ran the front page headline "D.C.
 Region's Foreclosure Rate Soars".
 The sub-headline read "Foreclosures UP, Prices Down".
 Ouch.
 The article went on to describe that foreclosures in the D.C. area had jumped from 23 out of 10,000 in the first quarter of 2007 to 131 in the first quarter of 2008.
 Now that IS a substantial increase and it is very real.
-Further, they cited prices as being down 25% in the outer suburban ring of Loudoun, Prince William, and Frederick Counties.
-But if you read the story, buried on the jump page, about 3/4 of the way through the article, the following is revealed: "The core, defined as the District, Arlington and Alexandria County experience an increase (in value) of 3.4%" Oh really!
-Montgomery County was mentioned as having gone down about 3.2%, largely because of the disparity in health of the market between the outer areas of Gaithersburg and Germantown, and the close-in "core" of lower Bethesda/ Chevy Chase etc. I'm not going to suggest we are UP in value this year, but whatever decrease we might have experienced is very, very mild.
+Further, they cited prices as being down 25% in the outer suburban ring of Loudoun, Prince William and Frederick Counties.
+But if you read the story, buried on the jump page, about 3/4 of the way through the article, the following was revealed: "The core, defined as the District, Arlington and Alexandria County experienced an increase (in value) of 3.4%" Oh really!
+The article went on to say that Montgomery County prices had dropped about 3.2%.
+This would be largely because of the disparity in health of the market between the outer areas of Gaithersburg and Germantown, and the close-in "core" of lower Bethesda/Chevy Chase etc. I would suggest that whatever decrease we might have experienced this year is very mild.
 The headlines conveyed a very different impression.
 Mind you, not the wrong impression because there IS suffering out in Loudoun County and Frederick County.
-But not here.
-Not in Bethesda.
-Or at least not at all to the extent suggested by the headline and the lead of the article.
+But it leaves the public thinking this is happening everywhere.
+The incidences of foreclosure in our area remain rare.

 Foreclosures have taken place close by.
 Across Mass.
 Ave. in Glen Mar Park, a home on Augusta Lane went into foreclosure.
 The home had been purchased in December of 2005 for \$710,000.
 The bank foreclosed on the property and in January of 2008 the house went into MLS at a price of \$677,500.
 It did not sell.
-It showed terribly, with a moldy wall in the basement of particular concern.
+It showed terribly, with a damp, moldy wall in the basement of particular concern.
 However, this home is a three bedroom, two bath colonial with a first floor den and finished basement, on a quiet street in the Woodacres Elementary school district.
 The size of the home was practically indistinguishable from an average Wood Acres house.
 It should have sold.
-But the buying public was gripped with fear and indecision in January and February this year and lots of houses were struggling, including a few in Springfield and Wood Acres.
+But the buying public was gripped with fear and indecision in January and February this year and lots of houses were struggling, including a few in Wood Acres.
 Finally, after about five weeks, the bank reduced the asking price to \$630,000, which spurred multiple offers.
 The house went under contract for \$631,000.
 End of story?
 Not quite!

 When the neighbors on the street discovered that a builder had bought the home and planned to tear it down, community activists mobilized.
 Similar to Wood Acres, the architecture of this block is that of 1950's colonials.
 The neighbors did not want a brand new house for \$1,700,000 on their block.
-Meetings were held, petitions signed, and pretty soon the builder said, "pay me a bit for my trouble and I'll let the house go to someone else."
-The neighbors themselves found a buyer for the house, the contract was assigned by the builder to another buyer who intends to use the house, and the home went to settlement.
+Meetings were held, phone calls made, and pretty soon the builder said, "pay me a bit for my trouble and I'll step aside."
+The neighbors went out and found an occupant for the house (a family member of a neighbor), the contract was assigned by the builder and the home went to settlement.
 That's a lot of drama, all swirling around a foreclosure and bank involvement.
 I have had agents and appraisers say to me, "well, that home on Augusta sold for \$631,000."
-They don't know the full story but it does illustrate the point that a foreclosure can have an affect on value in a community.
+They don't know the full story but it does illustrate the point that a foreclosure can have a rippling effect on value in a community.